 First of all, let’s take a look at what a termite infestation is.
 Termites are subterranean and social which means they love to live in groups underground.
 Let’s just say that the darker the better.
 That’s one of the reasons they find your home so appealing for a termite infestation.
-A termite control professional is trained to spot these infestations.
+South Florida Pest Control Company is trained to spot these infestations.

 For example, some of the telltale signs of a termite infestation are swarmers, mud tubes, or wood damage.
 Swarmers are bigger termites that have wings.
 If you don’t see them flying around you may find dead ones on windowsills or doors.
 Mud tubes are made of soil and termite droppings that act as the avenue in which termites travel.
 Wooden baseboards, rafters, and walls that are hollow or look as though something has been gnawing on them are telltale signs of a termite infestation.

 These are just a few of the things a termite control professional would look for!